costajob/app-servers/README.md

 ### Rust
 [Rust](https://www.rust-lang.org/) language version 1.10.0 is installed by official OSX package.
 According to the official site Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.
-Rust grant parallelism by running on multiple threads: thread safety is granted by its ownership model.
+Rust grants parallelism by running safely on multiple threads courtesy of its pretty unique ownership model.

 ### Java
 [Java](https://www.java.com/en/) 8 comes pre-installed on Xcode 7.31.